n53337/Expenses-chart-component/README.md

-# Frontend Mentor - Interactive card details form solution
+# Frontend Mentor - Expenses chart component solution

-This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
+This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents